Social ad company Smartly.io sells a majority stake to Providence Equity Partners – TechCrunch

 Smartly.io, a company helping advertisers automate their campaigns across Facebook, Instagram and Pinterest, has sold a majority stake to Providence Equity Partners for €200 million (approximately $223 million).

 Helsinki-headquartered Smartly.io says it automates ad production, ad buying “and everything in between.”
 Founded in 2013, the company has more than 350 employees across 16 global offices, and it estimates that it will see €2.5 billion in ad spend moving through the platform this year.
-Those advertisers include Uber, eBay, Under Armour and Samsonite.
+Advertisers include Uber, eBay, Under Armour and Samsonite.

 That’s particularly impressive given the company’s relatively modest amount of outside funding — $22.8 million, according to Crunchbase.
 Investors include Lifeline Ventures and Highline Europe (through a secondary round).